Auckland68/OpenAIProjects/README.md

-# OpenAIProjects using ChapGPT and DAL-LE from Course by Jose Portilla (not complete)
+# OpenAIProjects using ChapGPT and DAL-LE from Course by Jose Portilla
+## Not all notebooks uploaded

 * Notebook 1 - General Connection
 * Notebook 2 - NLP to SQL Queries